coqui-ai/TTS/README.md

 ## Training and Fine-tuning LJ-Speech
 Here you can find a [CoLab](https://gist.github.com/erogol/97516ad65b44dbddb8cd694953187c5b) notebook for a hands-on example, training LJSpeech.
 Or you can manually follow the guideline below.

 To start with, split ```metadata.csv``` into train and validation subsets respectively ```metadata_train.csv``` and ```metadata_val.csv```.
 Note that for text-to-speech, validation performance might be misleading since the loss value does not directly measure the voice quality to the human ear and it also does not measure the attention module performance.
-Therefore, running the model with new sentences and listenning the results is the best way to go.
+Therefore, running the model with new sentences and listening to the results is the best way to go.

 ```
 shuf metadata.csv > metadata_shuf.csv